Ylianst/MeshCentral/plugin_development.md

 ## Versioning
 Versioning your plugin correctly and consistently is essential to ensure users of your plugin are prompted to upgrade when it is available.
 Semantic versioning is recommended.
-> Wait, but MeshCentral uses a trailing `-<alpha_char>` for it's versions!

-True, but we've made sure that we made special consideration for this in the `meshCentralCompat` check, so you can specify the exact version that you're compatible with.

 ## Changelog
 A changelog is highly recommended so that your users know what's changed since their last version.